2009–10 Manchester United F.C. season: Premier League

 United took full advantage of playing their home game against Hull before Chelsea played to go top of the table (albeit having played two more games than their rivals), but for a long time the issue was in doubt.
 After Wayne Rooney scored after just eight minutes both teams missed a plethora of chances to score.
 Rio Ferdinand was very fortunate to avoid a red card and a penalty following an off-the-ball incident (for which he would later be retrospectively suspended for three games, increased to four after his appeal was turned down for being "frivolous").
 With just eight minutes of normal time remaining, Rooney's early goal was still the only thing separating the two teams, but then three goals in quick succession – all from Wayne Rooney – gave United a 4–0 win.
 It was the first time that Rooney had scored four goals in a professional game and put United into first place until both Chelsea won one of two games in hand to drop them down to second again.

 United celebrated victory in the League Cup semi-final over local rivals Manchester City with a great performance away at third-placed Arsenal.
 The Gunners began the match just a point behind United and with hopes of mounting a serious title challenge to United and Chelsea.
 They began well, Andrey Arshavin shooting wide twice early on when well placed.
 But a man-of-the-match performance from Portuguese mis-fit Nani turned the match in United's favour.
-Firstly, a piece of skill took him past two defenders, before he put in a cross towards the far post, which keeper, Manuel Almunia palmed into his own net just after the half-hour.
-Five minutes later, Arsenal had a corner, but a lightning breakaway by Nani and Wayne Rooney saw the latter score his 100th Premier League goal by slotting past Almunia with a first-time shot from a great pass by the Portuguese winger just eleven seconds after Arsenal took their corner.
+Firstly, a piece of skill took him past two defenders, before he put in a cross towards the far post, which goalkeeper Manuel Almunia palmed into his own net just after the half-hour.
+Five minutes later, Arsenal had a corner, but a lightning breakaway by Nani and Wayne Rooney saw the latter score his 100th Premier League goal by slotting past Almunia with a first-time shot from a great pass by the Portuguese winger just 11 seconds after Arsenal took their corner.
 United's attacking on the break continued to cause Arsenal trouble and five minutes into the second half Park Ji-sung broke away from within his own half and, despite having Rooney and Nani in support, slotted past Almunia to seal the three points.
 A late goal from Thomas Vermaelen (deflected off Jonny Evans gave Arsenal hope, but they failed to find another goal and – after missed chances from Nani and Rooney, the game ended 3–1, leaving United second, one point behind Chelsea having played a game more.
 Chelsea then failed to beat Hull to leave the top three having all played 24 games, Chelsea two points ahead of United with Arsenal a further four points behind.